How to write a business plan for a lighting equipment manufacturer?

 The products and services section of your business plan should include a detailed description of what your company offers, who are the target customers, and what distribution channels are part of your go-to-market.

-For example, your manufacturer of lighting equipment might offer a variety of products such as LED lightbulbs, spotlights, floodlights and solar powered lighting systems to its customers.
+For example, your lighting equipment manufacturer might offer a variety of products such as LED lightbulbs, spotlights, floodlights and solar powered lighting systems to its customers.
 It might also provide services such as installation, maintenance and repairs, as well as custom lighting solutions to meet the unique needs of each customer.
 Additionally, your manufacturer could provide educational resources and consulting services to help customers understand the various lighting technologies available and find the best lighting solutions for their needs.

 4. The market analysis